Read This First

 Prompt 1: The following traits appear to be common among siloed ideologies.
 Comment on each and expand the list if possible.

-The section turns on Traits of Siloed Ideologies, Suppression of Dissent, and Traits of Siloed Ideologies: A Deeper Look.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Traits of Siloed Ideologies, Suppression of Dissent, and Traits of Siloed Ideologies: A Deeper Look in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Traits of Siloed Ideologies distinct from Suppression of Dissent.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Traits of Siloed Ideologies distinct from Suppression of Dissent.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Members will promote their ideology to others, but are unwilling to have a two-way dialogue, and are often discouraged or prohibited from doing so by group leaders.